Deftly/notes/Go/learning_go/2_primitive_types_and_declarations.md

 The [next section](./3_composite_types.md) will go through strings in more detail.
 It will cover some implementation details, relationships with bytes and runes, as well as advanced features and pitfalls.

 ### Explicit Type Conversion
 Go doesn't allow automatic type promotion between variables, you must use a *type conversion* when variable types don't match.
-Even different sized integers and floats must be converted to the same type to interact, this make it clear exactly what type you want without having to memorize any type conversion rules.
+Even different sized integers and floats must be converted to the same type to interact, this makes it clear exactly what type you want without having to memorize any type conversion rules.

 ```go
 var x int = 10